Impact of Dynamical Charm Quark and Mixed Action Effect on Light Hadron Masses and Decay Constants: Appendix

 \section{Appendix}

 Table~\ref{tab:info_all} lists the tadpole factor \( v_0 \) (derived from smeared links for the clover term) and the tuned dimensionless valence clover masses \( \tilde{m}_{l,s,c}^{v} \).
 These masses are tuned to reproduce, respectively, the unitary pion mass, the physical \( \eta_s \) mass (\( 689.89(49)\,\text{MeV} \)), and the QED-subtracted \( D_s \) mass (\( 1966.7(1.5)\,\text{MeV} \)).
-For completeness, the table also includes the basic information for the HISQ ensembles, which are shown separately in Table~\ref{tab:hisq_ensembles}.
+For completeness, the table also includes the basic information for the HISQ ensembles, which have been shown in Table~\ref{tab:hisq_ensembles}.